wanghaisheng/responsive-landing-page-starter/content/blog/en/startup-spotlight-series-lets-meet-restapp.md

 “**Focus and simplicity**.
 Simple can be harder than complex: you have to work hard to get your thinking clean to make it simple.
 But it's worth it in the end because **once you get there, you can move mountains.**” – Steve Jobs, Interview with Business Week (1998)

 Our focus made RestApp one of the most stable ordering platforms in the market, and simplicity made it one of the most loved ones by customers.
-These are two main things that differentiates us from our competitors.
+These are two main things that differentiate us from our competitors.

 ## VC, Angel, Bootstrap or Other?

-RestApp is a self funded startup.
+RestApp is a self-funded startup.

 ## **What’s the biggest challenge you faced and how did you overcome it?**